torlenor/torlenor.github.io/_posts/2020-12-23-deployment_on_k8s_from_gitlab_cicd.markdown

 *Figure 1: Finished first step of the pipeline, building the Docker image.*
 {: refdef}

 To start the deployment click on the Play symbol on the right hand side and then select the stage you want to run.
-In our case this is "deployment_production" (see Fig. 2).
+In our case this is "deploy_production" (see Fig. 2).
 This will start the deployment on the cluster.

 {:refdef: style="text-align: center;"}
 ![](/assets/img/gitlab_k8s/pipeline_2.png)